tytydraco/yessleep/out/I_was_hesitant_about_starting_a_relationship_with_a_woman_who_had_such_a_young_child_as_Ive_never_really_been_one_for_kids.md

 Silence now.

 I opened my eyes and looked around the room.
 Nothing.
 All I could hear now was my own heartbeat pumping in my ears and the crickets chirping outside.
 The voices were now gone.
 I was sweating profusely and my hands were shaking.
-I couldn't seem to catch my breath but after a moment or two, I was able to get it back to being someone steady.
+I couldn't seem to catch my breath but after a moment or two, I was able to get it back to being somewhat steady.

 I was breathing so heavily and shouting so loud I was surprised Piper didn't wake up.